gohugoio/hugo/content/content-management/archetypes.md

 ```
 {{% /output %}}

-Note that if you do not already have a `posts` directory in `content`, Hugo will create both `content/posts/` and `content/posts/my-first-post.md`.
+Note that if you do not already have a `posts` directory, Hugo will create both `content/posts/` and `content/posts/my-first-post.md`.

-`date` and `title` are the key-values that ship with Hugo and are therefore included in *all* content files created with the Hugo CLI. `title` is generated from the new content's filename. `date` is generated in [RFC 3339 format][] by way of Golang's [`now()`][] function, which returns the current time.
+`date` and `title` are the variables that ship with Hugo and are therefore included in *all* content files created with the Hugo CLI. `title` is generated from the new content's filename. `date` is generated in [RFC 3339 format][] by way of Golang's [`now()`][] function, which returns the current time.

-Two key-values are often not enough for effective content management of larger websites.
-As such, Hugo provides a simple mechanism for extending these key-values through default and custom archetypes.
+Two variables per content file are often not enough for effective content management of larger websites.
+Luckily, Hugo provides a simple mechanism for extending the number of variables through default and custom archetypes.

 ## Lookup Order for Archetypes

-Similar to the lookup order for [templates in the layouts folder][], Hugo looks for a default file before falling back on the base/internal archetype.
+Similar to the lookup order for [templates in the `layouts` directory][], Hugo looks for a default file before falling back on the base/internal archetype.
 For the `my-first-post.md` example, Hugo looks for the new content's archetype file in the following order:

 1. `archetypes/posts.md`
 2. `archetypes/default.md`